ksinha49/ai-services-lambda/services/summarization/README.md

 - `IDPRawPrefix` – prefix within that bucket where the uploaded file is copied.
 - `IngestionStateMachineArn` – ARN of the RAG ingestion state machine invoked after the file is available.
 - `RagSummaryFunctionArn` – ARN of the RAG retrieval summary Lambda used by `file-summary`.
+- `RunPromptsConcurrency` – number of prompts processed in parallel by the `run_prompts` map state.

 ## Deployment